rlawrenc/cosc_304/labs/lab9/README.md

 **XPath** allows specifying path expressions to navigate the tree-structured XML document.
 Path descriptors are sequences of tags separated by slashes `/`.
 The `*` wild card operator can be used to denote any single tag.
 Attributes are referenced by putting a `@` in front of their name.
 A predicate expression is specified inside square brackets `[..]` following a tag.

-Use the [XML Practice Query Page](http://cosc304.ok.ubc.ca/rlawrenc/tomcat/xml/xmlquery.html) to practice writing some XPath queries.
+Use the [XPath Tester - Evaluator](https://www.freeformatter.com/xpath-tester.html) to practice writing some XPath queries.

 ### JSON